LaWebcapsule/directus9/docs/reference/introduction.md

 ## Error Codes

-Below are the global error codes used within Directus, and what they mean.
+Below are the global error codes used within DB Studio (Formerly Directus v9), and what they mean.

 | Error Code               | HTTP Status | Description                                                     |
 | ------------------------ | ----------- | --------------------------------------------------------------- |